apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 handler
 	``traffic_monitor/cache/cache.go:Handler.Handle()``.
 Same handler type as the Stat Poller pipeline, but constructed with a flag to not pre-compute anything.
 The health endpoint is of the same form as the stat endpoint, but doesn't return all stat data.
 So, it doesn't pre-compute like the Stat Handler, but only processes the system data, and passes the processed result to its result channel, which is picked up by the Manager. manager
 	``traffic_monitor/manager/health.go:StartHealthResultManager()``.
 Takes preprocessed results, and aggregates them.
 For the Health pipeline, only health availability data is aggregated.
 Aggregated results are then placed in shared data structures (lastHealthDurationsThreadsafe, lastHealthEndTimes, etc).
-See :ref:`Aggregated Availability Data <agg-avail-data>`.
+See `Aggregated Availability Data`_.

 Peer Pipeline